 Built in 1942, Block C is your first port of call upon arrival at Bletchley Park.
 The exhibition Secrets Revealed introduces you to the incredible stories of what happened here during World War Two.
 Interactive displays offer you a glimpse into the complex world of WW2 codebreaking and will start to reveal some of the work which was done here and was kept secret for so long.
 Pick up a free multimedia guide before heading out to continue your journey around the site.

 Book now to visit.
 We are looking forward to welcoming you and sharing our story with you.

 The most iconic building on site is where the first Codebreakers were based before the workforce expanded into newly built huts and blocks.
 The Mansion continued to serve as a head office and leisure building.
-Today you can explore a number exhibitions here, such as Early Days and Veterans’ Stories as well as the office of Alastair Denniston, Head of the Government Code and Cypher School and the Library, atmospherically dressed as it would have looked as a Naval Intelligence office during WW2.
+Today you can explore a number of exhibitions here, such as Early Days and Veterans’ Stories, as well as the office of Alastair Denniston, Head of the Government Code and Cypher School, and the Library, atmospherically dressed as it would have looked as a Naval Intelligence office during WW2.

 Explore two restored wartime codebreaking Huts 3 and 6, where Enigma messages sent by the German Army and Air Force were decrypted, translated and analysed for vital intelligence during WW2.
 Interpretive exhibits allow you to experience what it was like to work in wartime Bletchley Park.
 Plus “meet” some of the Codebreakers and listen to the men and women tell the stories of what happened inside these spaces through interactive exhibits, including sounds, projected images and authentic set dressing.